rryam/RRSettingsKit/README.md

 ## Support
 - iOS 13.0+ / macOS 10.15+

+## Future
+- Make it a Swift Package

 ##  Documentation

 Individual rows is the SettingsRow View which takes the image, title and action as the parameter.
 You can customise it to your liking.